gitlabhq/gitlabhq/doc/administration/auth/ldap-ee.md

 ### Supported LDAP group types/attributes

+GitLab supports LDAP groups that use member attributes:

+- `member`
+- `submember`
+- `uniquemember`
+- `memberof`
+- `memberuid`.

-GitLab supports LDAP groups that use member attributes `member`, `submember`, `uniquemember`, `memberof` and `memberuid`.
-This means group sync supports, at least, LDAP groups with object class `groupOfNames`, `posixGroup`, and `groupOfUniqueName`.
+This means group sync supports, at least, LDAP groups with object class:
+`groupOfNames`, `posixGroup`, and `groupOfUniqueName`.

 Other object classes should work fine as long as members are defined as one of the mentioned attributes.
 This also means GitLab supports Microsoft Active Directory, Apple Open Directory, Open LDAP, and 389 Server.
 Other LDAP servers should work, too.